 Clinical Sciences Minor

-Students from other majors within the School of Health and Environment may use the Clinical Sciences Minor to deepen their understanding in areas that can lead to professional specialization and career advancement.
+Students from other majors within the College of Health Sciences may use the Clinical Sciences Minor to deepen their understanding in areas that can lead to professional specialization and career advancement.
 The minor courses are also highly recommended for students who plan to pursue graduate studies.

 Students interested in the Clinical Sciences Minor must apply to the Department for authorization and present 18 credits in the minor field with at least six credits obtained from select upper division courses.